Human rights in Oman: Abductions and arbitrary arrests

-In 2012, armed security forces arrested Sultan al-Saadi, a social media activist.
-According to reports, authorities detained him at an unknown location for one month for comments he posted online critical of the government.
-Authorities previously arrested al-Saadi in 2011 for participating in protests and again in 2012 for posting comments online deemed insulting to Sultan Qaboos.
-In May 2012 security forces detained Ismael al-Meqbali, Habiba al-Hinai, and Yaqoub al-Kharusi, human rights activists who were visiting striking oil workers.
-Authorities released al-Hinai and al-Kharusi shortly after their detention but did not inform al-Meqbali’s friends and family of his whereabouts for weeks.
+There were more reports of politically motivated disappearances in the country.
+In May 2012, security forces detained Ismael al-Meqbali, Habiba al-Hinai and Yaqoub al-Kharusi, human rights activists who were visiting striking oil workers.
+Authorities released al-Hinai and al-Kharusi shortly after their detention but did not inform al-Meqbali's friends and family of his whereabouts for weeks.
 Authorities pardoned al-Meqbali in March.

 In December 2013, a Yemeni national disappeared in Oman after he was arrested at a checkpoint in Dhofar Governorate.
 Omani authorities refuse to acknowledge his detention.
 His whereabouts and condition remain unknown.